thisisnitwit/GifRocket/README.md

 <br /><br />

 ##### Trigger Words
 Set the trigger words on which the command should be fired.
-For example set `/gif`.
-Every time you write `/gif` or any other defined trogger word, everything after that string will be pushed zu Giphy.
+You have to set `/gif,/sticker` in here.
+Every time you write `/gif` or `/sticker`, everything after that string will be pushed zu Giphy.
 <br /><br />

 ##### URLs